createcandle/configuration-files/boot/readme.txt

 # TOGGLES
 The existence of these files can also toggle certain things:

+candle_ssh.txt 			# Start SSH at boot
-emergency.txt 			# Booting is mostly halted, and the SSH shell is activated. candle_emergency_backup.txt 	# If possible, creates an emergency backup which will be placed on the SD card as candle_emergency_backup.tar candle_kiosk.txt 		# The URL inside this file will be shown in the browser.
+emergency.txt 			# Booting is mostly halted, and SSH access is activated. candle_emergency_backup.txt 	# If possible, creates an emergency backup which will be placed on the SD card as candle_emergency_backup.tar candle_kiosk.txt 		# The URL inside this file will be shown in the browser.
 If it's empty the kiosk browser will not load. candle_kiosk_forced.txt 	# Force the kiosk mode to start on low memory systems (such as the Raspberry Pi 3).